Crown Molding Sizes (Styles & Dimensions Guide)

 Homes with lower ceilings, such as seven feet or less, can install a crown molding not exceeding four inches tall.
 Mounting larger-sized crowns can make the room look smaller or lower than it already is.

-Painting the moldings in a similar hue as the ceiling boards or drywall can make the latter look higher.
-Moreover, installing the crown molding to extend about 2.5 to 3 inches from the wall should add to the illusion of a high ceiling
+Painting them in a similar hue as the ceiling boards or drywall can make the latter look higher.
+Moreover, installing them to extend about 2.5 to 3 inches from the wall should add to the illusion of a high ceiling.

 Most homes have eight-foot-high ceilings, allowing homeowners to use 2.5 to 6-inch tall crown moldings in living spaces.
 However, most eight-foot tall rooms look more attractive with 3 to 5.75-inch crowns.
 The size is adequate for additional ornamental trims.